-By working on (and if applicable, assessed through) independently defining and tackling a problem in their project that will not be entirely 'covered' in other modules, and by undertaking a targeted search for and review of literature in a given area and considering how to apply/extend it.
-Assessed in the project by working out how to engineer an AI solution which meets the requirements of the project brief within the given time frame, and by focussing on usage scenarios and definining a clear sense of the requirements for and application of the product.
+By working on (and if applicable, assessed through) by independently defining and tackling an embedded systems problem in their project that will not be entirely 'covered' in other modules, and by undertaking a targeted search for and review of literature in a given area and considering how to apply/extend it.
+Assessed in the project presentation and report. by working out how to engineer an artefact which meets the requirements of the project brief within the given time frame, and by focussing on usage scenarios and definining a clear sense of the requirements for and application of the product.
 Assessed in the project presentation and report. by undertaking an engineering project, including design, implementation and evaluation.
 Assessed in project report and presentation.
 Each chooses a project topic, so "deeper skills in chosen areas" are assessed. by writing a substantial project report, and preparing and delivering a presentation, with both formats being subject to strict length constraints.
-Assessed by report and presentation, which are written for 'informed computer scientist'. their project work and when writing their project report, and also by undertaking explicit training in academic integrity and the use of plagiarism detection software as a writing / research aid.
-Assessed by a by conducting supervised individual research which is relevant to the project, where the project topic is either proposed by a supervisor (and often arising from ongoing research work), or self-proposed (perhaps arising from year-in-industry experiences, or individual students' interest).
+Assessed by report and presentation, which are written for 'informed computer scientist'. by explicitly considering ethical issues when conducting their project work and when writing their project report, and also by undertaking explicit training in academic integrity and the use of plagiarism detection software as a writing / research aid.
+Assessed by a required 'Ethics Statement' in the project report, which considers the ethical impact of the project. by conducting supervised individual research which is relevant to the project, where the project topic is either proposed by a supervisor (and often arising from ongoing research work), or self-proposed (perhaps arising from year-in-industry experiences, or individual students' interest).
 Assessed by report and presentation.
-Stage 4 Group Project (Integrated Masters) (GPIG) Progress towards PLO Students practise the application of the skills of computational thinking in the context of a significantly-sized problem, applying foundational computer science learnt in previous years consider many possible languages and technologies to construct their solution, inclduing available open- Students are able to construct a solution to a significantly-sized open-ended problem from industry, using software and hardware as appropriate of working with incomplete and changing Students organise their own teams and work effectively to meet external deadlines Students are able to communicate with the industrial client, with the responsible academic and with other teams, clarifying and negotiating where necessary and producing the required final documentation Students are mindful of risk management and the legal and ethical implications of the system they are developing Students use the knowledge they have previously gained in cutting-edge computer science, together with research into new areas that may be relevant, to produce a systems solution
+Stage 4 Group Project (Integrated Masters) (GPIG) Progress towards PLO Students practise the application of the skills of computational thinking in the context of a significantly-sized problem, applying foundational computer science learnt in previous years confident to consider many possible languages and technologies to construct their solution, inclduing available open- Students are able to construct a solution to a significantly-sized open-ended problem from industry, using software and hardware as appropriate Students have direct experience of working with incomplete and changing requirements for the system to be built, in a realistic development scenario Students organise their own teams and work effectively to meet external deadlines Students are able to communicate with the industrial client, with the responsible academic and with other teams, clarifying and negotiating where necessary and producing the required final documentation Students are mindful of risk management and the legal and ethical implications of the system they are developing Students use the knowledge they have previously gained in cutting-edge computer science, together with research into new areas that may be relevant, to produce a systems solution